o-vuong/t3-kennel/README.md

 - Background Sync for queued operations
 - IndexedDB for offline data storage
 - Network-first API calls with fallback
+- Automatic idempotency keys for offline mutations
+- In-app update prompt when new service worker version is available

 ### Installation
 - Installable on mobile and desktop